Paternalism and Deliberation: An Experiment on Making Formal Rules: Results

 \begin{result} Waiting periods are add-on restrictions.
 Hypothesis \ref{undohyp2} is rejected. \end{result}

-Moreover, the preregistered analyses in Section \ref{undopra9} in the Appendix suggest that CAs in EndoDelay, conditional on their choice between Once and Delay for the Chooser, behave similarly to CAs exogenously assigned to a Chooser in Once or Delay.
+The preregistered analyses in Section \ref{undopra9} of the Appendix further suggest that CAs in EndoDelay, conditional on their choice between Once and Delay for the Chooser, behave similarly to CAs exogenously assigned to Once or Delay.